rajrtd/rajrtd/README.md

 - I’m currently working on a to-do list app, automated birthday texts app, and web scrapper app.

-- I’m currently learning Amazon Web Services' cloud services and the serverless framework to host websites using Amazon's services.
+- I’m currently learning cloud services for Amazon Web Services and the serverless framework.

 - Here's a [link](https://github.com/rajrtd/awsrestart) to some of the things I've been learning recently.